 He said such talking has led to some productive strategies for raising awareness on depression.

 One such strategy includes the recent launch of a DVD featuring partners and lawyers speaking frankly about their own experiences with depression and how they eventually sought help.

 Law firms have also worked with the College of Law to create a practical legal training module that deals with depression.

 Kate Cato, director of people and development at Blake Dawson, said the joint initiative was a sign that law firm leaders are willing to make a public commitment to dealing with the issue and "to put time in, which is perhaps more valuable to our firms than money".

 The joint efforts appear to be working, according to Susan Ferrier, the director of people and performance at Allens.
-While quantifying the success of such a joint-commitment is difficult, she believes lawyers within her firm have started seeking help for depression sooner than they would have before the launch of resilience@law.
+While quantifying the success of such a joint-commitment is difficult, she believes lawyers within her firm have started seeking help for depression sooner than they would have before the launch of [email protected]

 Matthew Stutsel, a partner at Freehills who shared his story on the DVD - including details of the day he came very close to committing suicide - was also frank when again sharing his experiences with the wider business community today.